Student Info

 There are a variety of ways for Tulane students to get involved with the GCCM teaching kitchen!

-Fourth-year medical students can participate in classes as part of the Interdisciplinary Seminar Series program throughout the year as well as complete a month-long rotation at the teaching kitchen.
+Fourth-year medical students can complete a month-long rotation at the teaching kitchen.
 They can also complete a month-long rotation studying culinary nutrition at our partner institution, Johnson & Wales University in Providence, RI.